Colorado Highways: Routes 1 to 19

 History:

 Became a state highway in 1971, and went from I-25 east to US 85 via Carson Blvd., with a length of *1.15mi.
 By 1976, SH 16 is defined as going from I-25 southeast, ending at Quebec Street in Widefield Subdivision, with a length of *1.26mi, *0.29mi of which are "projected" (Quebec is about 0.3mi east of US 85), so for that period it had its east end at US 85-87.
 SH 16's interchange with US 85-87 was built in the mid-1980s.
-Sometime in the 1990s it was extended east to Syracuse Street.
-Mesa Ridge Pkwy east to Powers Blvd came onto the state system October 1, 2007, as part of the massive swap that brought Powers into the state system.
-That extension may or may not be part of SH 16 (see note above).
+Sometime in the 1990s it was extended east to Syracuse Street for a total length of *1.31mi.

 17